An Explanation of Fees

 - Tests (Radiology, Pathology)

-- Postoperative Care (e.g. visits with Dr Fosh beyond usual after-care)
+- Postoperative Care (e.g. visits with A/Prof Fosh beyond usual after-care)

 We offer informed financial consent to all our patients prior to surgery.
 This is a pre-treatment estimate of your surgical costs.
 This estimate enables you to check with your health insurance company what is covered and what is not covered by your policy.